Gewehr 43

 The Gewehr 43 or Karabiner 43 (abbreviated G43, K43, Gew 43, Kar 43) is a 7.92×57mm Mauser caliber semi-automatic rifle developed by Germany during World War II.
-The design was based on that of the earlier G41(W), but incorporated an improved short-stroke piston gas system similar to that of the Soviet SVT-40.
-It was manufactured using innovative mass-production techniques.
+The design was based on that of the earlier G41(W) but incorporated an improved short-stroke piston gas system as well as a detachable magazine and relocated charging handle.

 History

 Germany's quest for a semi-automatic infantry rifle resulted in two designs – the G41(M) and G41(W), from Mauser and Walther Arms respectively.
 The Mauser design was introduced in 1941 and at least 12,755 were made, but it proved unreliable in combat.
 The Walther design fared better in combat but still suffered from reliability problems.
 The problems with both designs stemmed from a demand made by the Army that the rifles would not use holes drilled into the barrel, known as gas ports, to run the automatic loading mechanism.
 Meeting this requirement meant the designs had to use uncommon mechanisms that were simply unreliable and highly prone to fouling.

 The German invasion of the Soviet Union led to small numbers of the SVT-40 being captured and returned to Germany for examination.
 These used a simple gas mechanism powered from a port cut into the barrel about 1/3 of the way back from the end and replaced the conventional stripper reloads with a modern box magazine.
 It was clearly superior to the G41, and simpler as well.
 In 1943, Walther combined a similar gas system with aspects of the G41(W) providing greatly improved performance.
 It was accepted and entered into service as the Gewehr 43, renamed Karabiner 43 in April 1944, with production amounting to just over 400,000 between 1943 and 1945.